nmduc/neural-matrix-completion/README.md

 python test.py --data_dir=./data/MovieLens100K/ --snapshot_dir=./outputs/snapshots/
 ```
 ## Related
-If you want to produce discrete output, you may want to check our paper "Learning Discrete Matrix Factorization Models" (published at Signal Processing Letters 2018).
+If you want to produce discrete output, you may want to check our paper "Learning Discrete Matrix Factorization Models" (published at IEEE Signal Processing Letters 2018).
 The source code is available at: https://github.com/nmduc/discrete-matrix-factorization

 ## License